 Nikon and Canon are two traditional heavy hitters.
 They produce a wide range of cameras, including DSLR and mirrorless models.
 They also have excellent compact cameras.

-Olympus produces Micro Four Thirds cameras.
-You don’t have the widest selection of Olympus cameras to choose from.
-But they are fantastic hybrid machines with a wide range of features.
+produces Micro Four Thirds cameras.
+You don’t have the widest selection of Olympus cameras to choose from, but they are fantastic hybrid machines with a wide range of features.

-If you want a multimedia camera, check out Panasonic Lumix.
-Whether you’re shooting photography or videography, they have everything you need for top results.
+If you want a multimedia camera, check out .
+Whether you’re shooting photography or videography, their cameras have everything you need for top results.

-You can also check out the best Leica cameras if you can afford one.
-They are one of the oldest camera brands.
-And they make luxury cameras photographers rave about.
+You can also check out the best if you can afford one.
+They are one of the oldest camera brands and make luxury cameras photographers rave about.
+Just be careful, Leica cameras don’t come cheap.

 Now, we’ll look at the cameras in more detail.
 This section breaks down some technical information.
 And it will help you understand some of the basic features found on digital cameras.